mulllhausen/parse-saldo-receipt-scanner-logfile/README.md

 Parse the logfile of the Saldo Receipt Scanner Android app

 The Saldo Receipt Scanner app is the best I have found for parsing receipt text, including the lines.
-However their export feature does not include the receipt lines - only the header info like total, date, merchant, etc.

-This repo is a workaround for getting the receipt lines.
+However their CSV export feature does not include the receipt lines - only the header info like total, date, merchant, etc. The receipt lines are added to the logfile when they are processed by the Saldo App, so this project parses the logfile to output a CSV containing the receipt lines.

-To get the logfile (last time I checked):
+To get the logfile out of the app is not obvious:
 - go to the home page
 - press the `... more` menu (bottom right)
 - press `Help Center`